 One of the important goals of this book is to introduce students to R, a programming language that facilitates data analysis.
 Hopefully, you will learn enough here to feel comfortable using R to accomplish simple statistical tasks and to move into more advanced uses of R with relative ease.
-There are many reasons to use R, including that it is free.
+There are many reasons to use R, including that it is available for free.
 In addition to being free, R also helps students develop some basic programming skills, keeps them more directly connected to the the data they are using, and encourages them to think a bit more systematically about the problems they are trying to solve.
 One reason sometimes given for not using R is that there is a steep learning curve.
-Indeed, there is a bit of a learning curve with R, but this is not a good reason to avoiding R. First, all statistical programs used in courses on data analysis are difficult to learn if students don’t have prior experience with them.
-Whether using SPSS, Stata, SAS, or even Excel, students with no prior experience will struggle for the first few weeks of the semester.
-Second, some of the things that make R a bit more difficult to learn at the outset are also the things that provide added value from an educational perspective.
+Indeed, there is a bit of a learning curve with R, but the same is true for most statistical programs used in courses on data analysis, especially if students don’t have prior experience with them.
+Whether using R, SPSS, Stata, SAS, or even Excel, students with no prior experience tend to struggle for the first few weeks of the semester.
+Also, some of the things that make R a bit more difficult to learn at the outset are also the things that provide added value from an educational perspective.
 Finally, it’s all right for students to be challenged with something that is a bit different from what they are used to.
 That’s one of the more valuable things about higher learning!

 One important tool that is particularly useful for new users of R is RStudio, a graphical user interface (GUI) that facilitates user\(\rightarrow\)R interactions.
 If you have reliable access to computer labs on your college or university campus, there’s a good chance that R and RStudio are installed and available for you to use.
 If so, and if you don’t mind having access only in the labs, then great, there’s no need to download anything.
 That said, one of the nice things about using R is that you can download it (and RStudio) for free and have instant, anytime access on your own computer.